 American Chestnut Foundation: The Maryland Chapter of the American Chestnut Foundation has four orchards on WSSC Water property around the Patuxent River.
 The hundreds of trees in these orchards advance the efforts of The American Chestnut Foundation to restore the American chestnut tree to its former range throughout the Appalachian region.

-Students from Burleigh Manor Middle School built these structures as part of their watershed protection unit.
-The structures are placed in shallow areas along Triadelphia reservoir to provide safety for small
+Students from Burleigh Manor Middle School built these structures as part of their watershed protection unit and placed them in shallow areas along Triadelphia reservoir.
+The structures provide safety for small

 Green Bond Impact Summary